raftco/wp-prelaunchr/README.md

 ## Template Parts

-We've included some initial template parts within the plugin to help with customising the look and feel.
+We've included some initial templates/template parts within the plugin to help with customising the look and feel.

 ### prelaunchr-form.php